 Are you a caregiver to a loved one?
 Do you feel stressed, overwhelmed, under appreciated and unnoticed?
-GT Independence wants to take a moment to not only inform you that what you do is important but that we see you.
+We at GT Independence want you to know–what you do is important, and we see you.

 As we enter the New Year you may have already decided on your resolutions for self-improvement, but have you considered an action plan to help your role as a caregiver?

 As a caretaker or loved one of someone with a speech impairment, you know how hard it can be to communicate with one another.
 Well Talkitt heard your voice and has created a technology that will now help you hear theirs.